 Whether it’s in the middle of a snowstorm or an unrelenting downpour, gear failure always seems to happen unexpectedly and at the worst possible moment.
 It could be a broken tent pole the night before a summit attempt, or a clogged water filter in the middle of the desert–either way the most mundane gear failure can end a trip or worse, be dangerous.
 But packing the right tools can help minimize calamity.
-After consulting our veteran technicians in the MSR Repair Shop, we’ve compiled a list of must-have emergency gear repair items so you can repair your gear on the go.
+After consulting our veteran technicians in the MSR Repair Shop, we’ve compiled a list of must-have emergency outdoor gear repair items so you can repair your gear on the go.

 #1.
 Tenacious Tape™